 What is a lateral flow test?

 The following article describes what a lateral flow test is and what it can be used for.
-In addition, the article explains how they work and the different component parts used during the manufacturing process.
+In addition, the article explains how lateral flow tests work and the different component parts used during the manufacturing process.

 If you would like to see how Abingdon Health develops and manufactures lateral flow tests, please visit our lateral flow services pages.

 Different industry sectors and different countries use varying terminology to describe what lateral flow tests are.
 Common names include:

 - Lateral flow device (LFD)

 - Pen-side test

 What is a lateral flow immunoassay?

 So, what is a lateral flow immunoassay?
 Basically, it is a simple to use diagnostic device used to confirm the presence or absence of a target analyte, such as pathogens or biomarkers in humans or animals, or contaminants in water supplies, foodstuffs, or animal feeds.
 The most commonly known type of lateral flow rapid test strip is the pregnancy test.